donnygumulya/fde-interview-readiness-mvp/README.md

 # FDE Interview Readiness Analyzer MVP

-This project is a Minimum Viable Product (MVP) built for the Forward Deployed Engineer (FDE) assignment.
+This project is a Minimum Viable Product (MVP).
 The goal is to improve candidate success in client interviews by using structured feedback and AI-assisted analysis.

 ---